 Now that we've understood what PM2 is and its capabilities, let's see how to use it to scale a Node.js application.

 First, you'll have to install PM2 globally on your machine.
-This can be done using the npm package manager with the command npm install pm2 -g.
+This can be done using the npm package manager with the command npm install pm2 -g

-Next, to take advantage of PM2's clustering capabilities, you can use the pm2 start command followed by the -i option.
-The -i option specifies the number of instances you want to run.
-For example, to start 4 instances of your app, the command would be pm2 start app.js -i 4.
+option specifies the number of instances you want to run.
+For example, to start 4 instances of your app, the command would be pm2 start app.js -i 4

 To ensure your application remains alive even after crashes, you can utilize PM2's auto-restart feature.
 This is enabled by default when you start your application with PM2.

-Lastly, to reload your application without downtime, you can use the pm2 reload command.
+command.
 This will take care of stopping the old processes and starting the new ones, all without any downtime.

 Moving onto Nginx, it's important to understand what it is and its uses before we proceed.